 Remailers represent the “ground floor” of this house of ideas — the ability to exchange messages privately, without revealing our true identities.
 In this way we can engage in transactions, show credentials, and make deals, without government or corporate databases tracking our every move.

-One Cypherpunk vision includes the ability to engage in transactions anonymously, using “digital cash”, which would not be traceable to the participants. … So this is another area where anonymous mail is important.
+One Cypherpunk vision includes the ability to engage in transactions anonymously, using “digital cash”. … this is another area where anonymous mail is important.

 - In 1994, Finney proposed that remailers could be monetized via anonymous “coins” and “cash tokens”.

 - Smart contracts were first discussed in the context of preventing remailer abuse.
 Nick Szabo’s prescient 1997 paper on smart contracts specifically references Mixmaster.